mmsharepoint/msgext-action-search-data/README.md

 ﻿# msgext action search data - Microsoft 365 App
-Teams/M365 messaging extension app handling (action-based) data retrieval and handling
+Teams/M365 messaging extension app handling (action-based) data retrieval and writing back

 ## Summary
 This sample is a Teams and M365 Messaging Extension app created using the Teams Toolkit with Visual Studio 2022.
 It is also intended to be used in Copilot.